rootfs/install-glusterfs-on-fc21/README.md

----
-layout: post
-title: How to Mount Glusterfs on Docker Host?
----
 ## Background
 A Docker host (such as CoreOS and RedHat Atomic Host) usually is a minimal OS without Gluster client package.
 If you want to mount a Gluster filesystem, it is quite hard to do it on the host.